inomuh/camfitool/README.md

 ## Cite

-If the code or data help you, please cite the following the paper.
+If the code or data help you, please cite the following the papers.

     @article{erdogmus2021manipulation,
       title={Manipulation of Camera Sensor Data via Fault Injection for Anomaly Detection Studies in Verification and Validation Activities For AI},